The Easter bunny hides thousands of eggs for children every year, but do pet rabbits actually lay them?

 Where Did the Easter Bunny Myth Come From?

 RELATED: The Story Behind the Easter Bunny--And All Those Eggs

 The relationship between eggs, rabbits, and other Easter symbols dates back to their origin stories.
 When Luthern Church became a fixture in Germany, the Christian holiday celebrating the resurrection of Jesus merged with many pagan traditions.
 According to History.com, the Easter Hare came to the Americas in the 1700s with German settlers, who came to Pennsylvania.
 In the Dutch community, the Easter Hare was known as Oschter Haws.
 The children in the community would put out hats the night before Easter so the Easter Hare could lay colorful eggs.
 Eventually, the tradition took root across America and began to include chocolate eggs, toys, and other gifts in baskets.

-Since birds lay eggs and rabbits give birth to large litters in the early spring, these became symbols of the fertility of the earth at the Vernal Equinox (around March 20 or 21).
+Another theory is that the myth originated with Eostre or Ostara, an ancient festival celebrating the Spring Equinox.
+Since birds lay eggs and rabbits give birth to large litters in the early spring, these two became a symbol of fertility of the earth at the Vernal Equinox (around March 20 or 21).